 When taking into account all factors, we think the Audi Q7 beats the BMW X5 thanks to its quality interior, smooth driving experience and ample space.
 But, if you are looking for a larger petrol engine, which is slightly cheaper, the Audi may not be ideal for you.
 In the end, everyone has their preferences when it comes to the type of car they are looking for.
 Both of these vehicles are excellent examples of luxury SUVs, designed to include the best technology, surprising performance and the well-known German build quality and reliability, which both bring something special to the driving experience.

-Those looking for a second-hand Audi Q7 or BMW X5 will find various models and trims available at our Carwise dealerships in Harlow, Maidstone and Dunstable.
+Those looking for a second-hand Audi Q7 or BMW X5 will find various models and trims available at our Carwise dealerships in Harlow and Maidstone.
 We have a range of quality used cars for sale and will be happy to help you find the perfect option for your needs.